About me

 Who do I work with?

-I work with people navigating symptoms of PTSD or C-PTSD.
-I see clients ages 9 and up, and much of my work has been with early developmental trauma, attachment trauma, sexual abuse, and medical trauma.
+I work with people navigating symptoms of PTSD and C-PTSD.
+I see clients ages 9 and up, and much of my work has focused on complex and developmental trauma, attachment trauma, sexual abuse, medical trauma, and chronic illness.